Funded PhD research projects

 Ventilation of Hydrogen in a Geological Disposal Facility

-Candidate Requirements: Applicants must hold/achieve a minimum of a Masters degree (or international equivalent) in one of the following: Aerospace Engineering, Physical Sciences, Mechanical Engineering, Chemical/Process Engineering.
+Candidate Requirements: Applicants must hold/achieve a minimum of a master’s degree (or international equivalent) in a relevant discipline: Aerospace Engineering, Physical Sciences, Mechanical Engineering, Chemical/Process Engineering, Applied Mathematics.
 Applicants without a Masters qualification may be considered on an exceptional basis, provided they hold a first-class undergraduate degree.

 Some experience in programming in a compiled language relevant to the design of numerically intensive simulation is essential.